 The Department of Juvenile Justice (DJJ) Court Service Units serve as the point of entry into the juvenile justice system.
 An "intake" occurs when a juvenile is brought before a court service unit officer for one or more alleged law violations.
-DJJ reports averaging 345 intake complaints per year for the three most recent fiscal years (FY2010 to FY2012) for simple assault on a law enforcement officer, judge, correctional officer, or fire/rescue personnel.
-The average number of commitments between FY2010 and FY2012 was just over 16 commitments per year for simple assault on a law enforcement officer, judge, correctional officer, or fire/rescue personnel.
+DJJ reports an average of 345 intake complaints per year for the three most recent fiscal years (FY2010 to FY2012) for simple assault on a law enforcement officer, judge, correctional officer, or fire/rescue personnel.
+During the same period, an average of 16 juveniles were committed to DJJ each year for this offense.